Congress unlikely to assert its constitutional role on tariffs

 Never mind that the Cato Institute’s Colin Grabow notes that defense-related products require only 3 percent and 10 percent of domestic steel and aluminum production, respectively.
 Or that six of the top 10 nations that export steel to the U.S. (military competitor and potential adversary China is not among the top 10) have mutual defense agreements with the U.S. Or that aluminum and steel for military uses will be more expensive — so, effectively, the administration is cutting the defense budget.
 Cato’s Dan Ikenson says its argument seems to be “that an abundance of low-priced raw materials from a diversity of sources somehow threatens national security.”

-Sen. Mike Lee wants Congress to reclaim authority tariff from the president.
+Sen. Mike Lee wants Congress to reclaim tariff authority from the president.
 He has proposed legislation, the Global Trade Accountability Act, that would require congressional approval in the form of an up-or-down vote on all significant tariffs.

 But modern Congresses are even more feckless than the ones that gave tariff authority away.
 In the case of Trump’s tariffs on steel and aluminum, Republicans lack the spine to rally in sufficient number against the president.
 And those Democrats who think the tariffs are bad policy — there are many who probably don’t — will be content to see if they hurt the economy, and thus Republican electoral prospects.